-The Nadis (plural of Nadi) are an interconnected network of Prana energy channels (depending on the context, Nadis translates as canals, tubes, pipes, nerves, pulse, or blood vessels), which has special “distribution points” or “energy distribution centers” in the body, called the Chakras.
+The Nadis (plural of Nadi) are an interconnected network of Prana channels in the body (depending on the context, Nadis also translate as nerves, canals, tubes, pulse, or blood vessels) containing a number of special acupoints (called Marma points) and “energy distribution centers” (called the Chakras).

-However, in the subtle body (pranic energy body) and the causal body (the undefined root or seed body of the both gross and subtle body), the Nadis are considered channels for cosmic, vital, seminal, mental, and intellectual energies, which is called Prana (life force).
+However, in the subtle body (or pranic energy body) and the causal body (the undefined root or seed body of the both gross and subtle body), the Nadis are considered channels for cosmic, vital, seminal, mental, and intellectual energies, which is called Prana (life force).

 Mind that there are other Indian classifications of “types of bodies” also, like in modern Kundalini Yoga, where it’s taught that there are ten spiritual bodies: the physical body, three mental bodies and six energy bodies, including an 11th embodiment which supposedly represents a pure state of non-dual consciousness.